-Underwriter Number of Shares
+Underwriter

-Citigroup Global Markets Inc. 1,440,000
+Citigroup Global Markets Inc.

-Merrill Lynch, Pierce, Fenner & Smith
+Merrill Lynch, Pierce, Fenner & Smith Incorporated

-Incorporated 1,440,000
+Wachovia Capital Markets, LLC

-Wachovia Capital Markets, LLC 360,000
+Raymond James & Associates, Inc.

-Raymond James & Associates, Inc. 360,000
+Total

-Total 3,600,000
+Number

 The underwriting agreement provides that the obligation of the underwriters to purchase the shares in this offering is subject to approval of legal matters by counsel and other conditions.
 The underwriters are obligated to purchase all the shares if any of the shares are purchased.
 If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the nondefaulting underwriters may be increased or the underwriting agreement may be terminated.